enactjs/samples/enact-all-samples/README.md

 ### enact-all-samples

-This app is a wrapper app that links to all of the other sample apps.
+This application is a wrapper application that links to all of the other sample applications.